scriptin/scriptin/README.md

   },
   softSkills: {
     teaching: "I like to explain complex topics in simple terms",
-    learning: "Currently focusing on Python+AI, and some natural languages",
+    learning: "Currently focusing on Python+AI and some natural languages",
     writing: `Technical and fiction.
               I wrote a lot of answers on Stack Overflow, some articles, and even a few short novels`,